 Getting your hearing tested: the experience

 Getting your hearing examined is a painless and noninvasive procedure that will determine your level of hearing loss and any damage to the eardrum, inner ear or auditory nerve.
-Throughout a series of tests, an audiologist will collect information based on your responses to sound and pressure at different decibel levels and frequencies.
+Throughout a series of tests, a hearing care professional will collect information based on your responses to sound and pressure at different decibel levels and frequencies.

 Beforehand, your audiologist may ask you a few questions about your health history, your exposure to loud noises, whether or not you have ever experienced head or ear trauma and if you are noticeably affected by hearing loss in your everyday life.
 After consultation, a battery of tests will be performed to better paint a picture of your hearing abilities.